chaaeel/Capstone-42/README.md

 # Capstone-42
-All code that are being develop under our project in our thesis.
+All codes that are being develop here are for our project in our thesis.